Evolutionary-Intelligence/DistributedEvolutionaryComputation/ACM-TOMS.md

 # ACM-TOMS (ACM Transactions on Mathematical Software)

+For ACM-TOMS, we systematically searched all the papers regarding Evolutionary Computation (EC).
+There have, however, been a very limited number of EC papers until now (i.e., [Irurozki et al., 2018] and [Mei et al., 2016]) and also of Simulated Annealing (often seen as EC's partner) papers (i.e., [Siarry et al., 1997] and [Corana et al., 1987]).

+Here we also listed some recent ACM-TOMS papers for black-box optimization (BBO) from the traditional mathematical optimization community, which could be referred to as baseline/competitive algorithms for EC.

 ## 2021

 Lakhmiri, D., Digabel, S.L. and Tribes, C., 2021.
 HyperNOMAD: Hyperparameter optimization of deep neural networks using mesh adaptive direct search.
 ACM Transactions on Mathematical Software, 47(3), pp.1-27. [ [www](https://dl.acm.org/doi/abs/10.1145/3450975) ]